+Since these lights are relied upon for safety, it is imperative they do not fail.
+When it comes to traffic safety, quality is crucial.
 Not all amber lights are created equal.
 You’re better off buying them from a reputable vendor that specializes in vehicular lighting than getting them from Amazon or eBay.
-When it comes to traffic safety, quality is crucial.
-The last thing you want is for your lights to stop working at a critical moment, thereby risking the safety of your fleet and potentially violating local regulations.
+The last thing you want is for your lights to stop working at a critical moment, thereby risking the safety of your staff, damage to your vehicle, and potentially violating local regulations.

-At Day Wireless, our experts point you in the right direction.
-Get in touch with us today to learn more about the amber light requirements in your jurisdiction, or to purchase amber lighting for your fleets.
+At Day Wireless, our experts point can you in the right direction.
+We have upfitting shops in 6 states across the West Coast.
+Get in touch with our upfit team today to learn more about the amber light requirements in your jurisdiction, or get an estimate to add amber lighting for your vehicles.

 Learn about our other upfitting services.